-- 1. Joshua Tree National Park and Pinto Mountains CHU - I. Initial phenology check survey of nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
+- 1. Joshua Tree National Park and Pinto Mountains CHU - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
 NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau.
-Pole mounted and handheld oil applicators are permitted in Wilderness Areas managed by Joshua Tree National Park. - II.
+Pole-mounted and handheld oil applicators are permitted in Wilderness Areas managed by Joshua Tree National Park. - II.
 Apply oil to CORA eggs to Addle (see #3) - III.
 Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - IV.
-Conduct 50, 10-minute variable radius point counts between sunrise and 1400h, when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - 2.
-Mojave National Preserve, Piute-Fenner and Ivanpah CHU - Initial phenology check survey of nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see item 3, "Nest Location and Egg Oiling", beginning on page 5).
+Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - 2.
+Ord-Rodman CHU (includes a portion within Barstow Marine Corps Logistics Base) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400h, when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - 3.
+Fremont-Kramer CHU (includes a portion within Edwards Air Force Base and Desert Tortoise Research Natural Area) - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
 NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau. - II.
 Apply oil to CORA eggs to Addle (see #3) - III.
 Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - IV.
-Conduct 50, 10-minute variable radius point counts between sunrise and 1400h, when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - V. Before April 10, 2022, Deploy and retrieve 20 Techno-Tort[TM] bait stations, one camera stations (camera control), and one novel-object station (object control) at 22 predetermined random points (note: these points will be 250 meters from variable radius point count locations. but) - VI.
-Techno-tort[TM] bait station image review. (see item 6, "Measuring Common Raven Predator Pressure with Tortoise Decoys paired with Passive Infrared Camera Traps", on page 8) - 3.
-Ord-Rodman CHU (includes portion within Barstow Marine Corps Logistics Base) - Initial phenology check survey of nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
+Conduct 50, 10-minute variable radius point counts between sunrise and 1400h when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - 4.
+Superior-Cronese CHU and Fort Irwin's southeast conservation area - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
 NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau. - II.
 Apply oil to CORA eggs to Addle (see #3) - III.
 Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - IV.
-Conduct 50, 10-minute variable radius point counts between sunrise and 1400h, when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - 4.
-Fremont-Kramer CHU (includes portion within Edwards Air Force Base and Desert Tortoise Research Natural Area) - I. Initial phenology check survey of nest to best time oiling efforts in elevation-latitude classes,
+Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points.